 2. Neutrogena Ultra Sheer Body Mist SPF 45 – 100+

 The Neutrogena sunscreen is a chemical barrier sunscreen and comes in a spray and cream formula at varying SPF’s.
+I rate this a 10 in my subcategory of best clear sunscreen.

 - Lightweight formula